VallienneDiane/42-CPP/module02/README.md

-## Canonical Form
+## Canonical Form (Forme canonique)

-To support the four basic usage contexts the OCCF(orthodox canonical class form) specifies four required functions that should be implemented for complex, user-defined data types.
+The orthodox canonical class form specifies four required functions that should be implemented for complex, user-defined data types.

 These are the default constructor, the copy constructor, the copy assignment operator, and the destructor.